Career Definition for a Publicity Manager

 Advertising Sales Agent

 If convincing businesses to buy advertising space and services sounds interesting, consider a career in advertising sales.
 Advertising sales agents find leads, present a customized sales pitch to businesses, explain service details and make style recommendations, complete all necessary documents, show ad proofs to clients and follow up to make sure clients are satisfied after project completion.
 While some may get an advertising sales job with only a high school diploma and relevant job experience, many employers often prefer candidates with a college degree in a related business or communications field.
-In May of 2012, the BLS reported that advertising sales agents received $46,290 in median wages.
-This profession is projected to experience little to no employment growth during the 2012-2022 decade, according to the BLS, and this is mostly due to the decline of print publications.
+In May of 2018, the BLS reported that advertising sales agents received $51,740 in median wages.
+This profession is projected to experience a 4% decrease during the 2016-2026 decade, according to the BLS, and this is mostly due to the decline of print publications.